Afischbacher/Nhl.Api/README.md

 ##### Returns

-An NHL season based on the provided season year, example: '20172018'
+An NHL season based on the provided season year, Example: '20172018'

 ##### Parameters